POLICY FOR PROTECTION OF CHILDREN AND VULNERABLE ADULTS

 • Neglect - Neglect is the persistent failure to meet a child’s basic physical and/or psychological needs, likely to result in the serious impairment of the child’s health or development.
 It may involve a parent or carer failing to provide adequate food, shelter and clothing, failing to protect a child from physical harm or danger, or the failure to ensure access to appropriate care or treatment.
 It may also include neglect of, or unresponsiveness to, a child’s basic emotional needs.

-• Emotional Abuse - The persistent emotional ill-treatment of a child such as to cause severe and persistent adverse effects on the child’s emotional and behavioral development.
+• Emotional Abuse - The persistent emotional ill-treatment of a child such as to cause severe and persistent adverse effects on the child’s emotional and behavioural development.
 It may involve conveying to the child that they are worthless or unloved, inadequate, or valued only in so far as they meet the needs of another person.
 It may feature age and developmentally inappropriate expectations being imposed on children.
 It may involve causing children to feel frightened or in danger, for example witnessing domestic abuse within the home or being bullied, or the exploitation or corruption of children.

 • Some level of emotional abuse is involved in all types of ill treatment of a child, though it may occur alone

-Legislation, Safeguarding Policy and Guidance
+Legislation, Policy and Guidance

 Shiamak Davar International Ltd will adhere to the relevant legislation when working with children and young people under the age of 18 years as outlined in the following:

-Legal framework This policy has been drawn up based on law and guidance that seeks to protect children and vulnerable adults, namely:
+This policy has been drawn up based on law and guidance that seeks to protect children and vulnerable adults, namely:

 Children Act 1989